reactioncommerce/reaction/docs/faq.md

 Regardless, if it's Docker or other Virtual Machine (VM) containers, the idea is that the storefront itself should scale without issues.
 The bottleneck does become the database, but with sharding and lots of other solutions, we think that it’s an easier problem to solve.
 We created Launch Dock ([launchdock.io](http://launchdock.io) and open source at [github.com/ongoworks/launchdock](https://github.com/ongoworks/launchdock)) as our project for the server-side/Docker launching.
 In fact, the primary purpose of “Create a Shop” on the home page of reactioncommerce.com is to test deploying shops at scale and to work out database scaling issues early.
 We have a MongoDB cluster running on Amazon EC2, and our newest shops are using MongoHQ’s elastic deployments.

-### If Reaction is an open source project, how can I get involved?
+### Reaction is an open source project, how can I get involved?

 You can find step-by-step instructions for becoming a contributor here: [http://thoughts.reactioncommerce.com/how-to-get-involved-with-reaction-commerce/](http://thoughts.reactioncommerce.com/how-to-get-involved-with-reaction-commerce/).